pmontaguevans/todo-app/README.md

 - API documentation with Swagger / Apollo
 - Use css libraries like Styled components or tailwind
 - Refactor
-- On edit you can still change the date to an earlier date
+- On edit you can still change the date to an earlier date after creation and you can still create an item if the date field isn't touched